 Hardiness zone.
-Passionate gardeners know that determining your hardiness zone is essential for growing plants!
+Passionate gardeners know that determining your hardiness zone is essential for growing flowering plants!
 It helps you find the right plants to grow for the climate in your area, as well as the best growing season for them.

 Prepare your soil

 All gardens need great, healthy soil so they can thrive and blossom.
 A drought-tolerant garden is no exception!
 In fact, it needs top-notch soil to sustain itself even with little maintenance.
 There are a few simple ways to make sure your soil stays in tiptop shape and health.

 Here are a few tips for preparing soil for your drought-tolerant garden:

 Work compost into your soil.
 Compost is a must for developing good soil structure.
 It binds your soil together, which helps it retain moisture and drain away excess moisture.
 This helps stop root rot and infections.
 Plus, it enriches your soil with lots of nutrients!
 To save a few bucks, you can build your own organic compost at home.